PiRogueToolSuite/.github/profile/README.md

 <img width="60px" src="https://pts-project.org/android-chrome-512x512.png">
 <h1>PiRogue Tool Suite</h1>
 <p>
 The PiRogue Tool Suite is an open-source consensual digital forensic analysis and incident response solution that empowers organizations with comprehensive tools for network traffic analysis, mobile forensics, knowledge management, and artifact handling.
-The tool suite includes both hardware and software components, with the PiRogue network router and its Colander case management platform.
-Thanks to its open-source and comprehensive nature, its user-friendly design and modular flexibility, and also its community support, the PiRogue tool suit has become an attractive option for organizations seeking a cost-effective solution for digital investigations.
+The tool suite includes both hardware and software components, with the PiRogue network router and the Colander case management platform.
+Thanks to its open-source community driven approach, its user-friendly design, modular flexibility, and its community support, the PiRogue tool suite has become an attractive option for organizations seeking a cost-effective solution for digital investigations.
 </p>
 <p>
 Website: <a href="https://pts-project.org" alt="PiRogue Tool Suite website">https://pts-project.org</a>